0xC0000054/gmic-8bf/Readme.md

 ![G'MIC-Qt UI](images/GmicQt-UI-Small.png)

+While the plug-in supports the Grayscale image modes, many G'MIC effects will only work correctly in the RGB image modes (e.g. the various Colorize effects).
+When the G'MIC plug-in is run in the Grayscale image modes any RGB images that G'MIC creates will be converted to Grayscale when they are returned to the host.

 You can "layer" multiple G'MIC effects in a single session by clicking the Apply button.
 Note that only the most recently applied effect will be used when the plug-in is invoked through the "Last Filter" or "Repeat Filter" commands.